 The Meaning Behind The Sapphire Gemstone

 The Sapphire gemstone is often linked to nobility and royalty, often due to the fact that several mentions of the Sapphire gemstone in history are in relation to royal families.
-A recent example would be the fact that Lady Diana received an engagement ring that was fitted with an 18-carat traditional blue Sapphire gemstone during his proposal.
+A recent example would be the fact that Lady Diana received a September birthstone engagement ring that was fitted with an 18-carat traditional blue Sapphire gemstone during his proposal.
 Later on, the ring was, once again, used by Prince William to propose to his bride-to-be, Kate Middleton.

 At a certain time, it was thought that the Sapphire gemstone represented the heaven.
 It was also thought that those wearing it would obtain blessings from a divine being.
 Some civilizations also believed that the Sapphire brought about answers from an oracle, while others thought the wearing of a Sapphire stone brought about enlightenment.